Djurgårdens IF Basket

 Djurgårdens IF Basket, also known as simply Djurgården, is a Swedish basketball club based in Stockholm.
 It is the basketball section of the Djurgårdens IF multi-sports club, established in 1891.

-In 2019, Djurgården won the Superettan, Sweden's second tier league, and thus promoted to the first tier Basketligan for the first time.
+The Djurgården basketball team started in 2015.
+In 2019, Djurgården won the Superettan, Sweden's second tier league, and thus became eligible for promotion to the first tier Basketligan for the first time.
+In March 2019, the promotion was confirmed by the federation.

+Djurgården played their premiere in Basketligan against Jämtland Basket in Kungliga tennishallen, Stockholm, in front of 4,000 people and won 108–102.
+After one season in Basketligan, Djurgården withdrew from the league in May 2020.